-Applicants with a 12-month Verification of Rent (VOR): Two tradelines are required: The VOR plus one additional tradeline.
+Applicants wWith a 12-Mmonth Verification of Rent (VOR): Multiple VORs may be combined to make up the 12 month requirement when no gaps exist.
+Two tradelines are required: The VOR plus one additional tradeline.
 This tradeline must be an eligible traditional tradeline from the credit report with a 12-month history or an eligible non-traditional tradeline.

-Applicants with no rent history: Three tradelines are required.
+Applicants wWith nNo rRent hHistory: Three tradelines are required.
 Tradelines may be a combination of traditional tradelines from the credit report with 12-month history or eligible non-traditional tradelines.

 Non-traditional credit may be documented as 1.
 A Non-Traditional Mortgage Credit Report (NTMCR), 2.
 Self-Reported tradelines on a traditional credit report, or 3.
 Evidence from third party verifications, canceled checks, money order receipts, electronic payments, payment histories from the creditor/company, bank statements that clearly identify debit payments for the service/product, etc. which demonstrate credit was extended to the applicant.
+Payments made in cash without accompanying direct or third party verifications are not acceptable documentation options.

-An eligible non-traditional tradeline must have a 12-month history and cannot have been closed more than 6 months prior to loan application.
+An eligible non-traditional tradeline must have a 12-month history and cannot have been closed more than 6 months prior to loan application.submission to the Agency.
 Examples of acceptable non-traditional credit sources include but are not limited to: